reaktor/Neliohinnat/blog_posts/2021-04-08-model-update.md

 We currently have poor temporal coverage of covariates, they are snapshots from years 2018--2019.
 Better coverage does not seem to be currently available.
 If it was, year-wise covariates would improve accuracy and make interpretation of temporal changes of covariate coefficients safer.

-Many covariates are proportions of population, households, or other denominators.
-Uncertainty of these varies by the size of the area.
-We did shrink the fractions, but it would be better to take the uncertainty into the main model.
-Even after the shrinkage, the covariates of some population-wise small areas seem outliers meaning the estimates for those are far from certain.
-Thus, as mentioned above, we do not indicate their price change estimates with a color on the map to keep the high level results more credible.[FIXME: punaiset tulppaanit]
+Presenting prices _and_ uncertainty on the same map is a challenge.
+Currently, the only indication of uncertainty on the map itself is grey where a credible interval of prices crosses zero.
+Obviously, this confuses high confidence of almost exact zero with a total lack of information, and anything between.

-Overall, indicating uncertainty properly along with the price change on the map would be an improvement as currently we leave the fill color gray also for areas on which the credible price change interval overlaps with zero.
-That is, if the model cannot say whether the prices went up or down, there's a neutral color.
-However, it's a different case if the model is confident about prices being stable compared to the estimates being from high positives to low negatives, and that is currently not indicated in any way.
+Many covariates are computed as fractions of certain kind of people, households, or other objects.
+Uncertainty of these varies by the denominator, which is related to the size of the area.
+We did shrink the fractions, but it would be better to take covariate uncertainty into the main model.
+Even after the shrinkage, covariates of some population-wise small areas seem outliers, meaning the price estimates for those are far from certain.
+These are left  grey on the [price-change map](http://kannattaakokauppa.fi/#/fi/?mode=trend), along with other uncertain areas.

 Because even more sparse data is available about apartments with various numbers of rooms, one clear opportunity is to take these into the model, and build an associated hierarchy.
 Modeling apartment heterogeneity would improve overall price estimates, and on dense areas give information of prices specific to apartment types.
 And of course, the development of prices of different apartments may sometimes diverge in interesting ways from the viewpoint of covariates.